 Whether your giftees are legitimate fanatics or simply existing in the PNW (look, we do love puffy coats), heed the call of the wild with these (mostly) local picks.

 Keep an eye out for the following tags for gifts selected by our Travel and Outdoors Editor, Allison Williams, and other local experts:

-Local purveyor of our favorite recycled leggings and skorts (they have pockets!) bundled some products in the name of holiday discounts.
-This one, complete with a compressive cami (no sports bra required) and ribbed high-rise bike shorts, is as well-suited to its eponymous adventures as it is to cozying up on the couch.
+Local purveyor of our favorite recycled skorts bundled some products in the name of sweet, sweet discounts.
+This one, complete with the compressive sports bra of your choices and high-rise leggings (again, with pockets!) in any color, is as well-suited to athletic pursuits as it is to cozying up on the couch.

 Women's Chase Glove, Pow Gloves Local

-Reject the squeaky black gloves everyone and their mother wears on the mountain in favor of Ballard's finest ultra-flexible leather version in colors like misty rose and deep lake.
+Reject the squeaky black gloves everyone and their mother wears on the mountain in favor of Ballard's finest ultra-flexible waterproof leather version in colors like misty rose and popcorn.

 Signal 3 Men's Road Running Shoes, Brooks Running Local

 Fitness aspirations are a fickle mistress, but they're more liable to stick around if there's a new pair of shoes involved.
 This pair from Wallingford running brand Brooks is geared toward runners who are just starting their journey.